Janet Evanovich: Other novels

 Evanovich began a collaborative effort with Charlotte Hughes because she wanted to see some of her other ideas on paper but did not have the time to write them.
 This resulted in the "Full" series.
 The "Full" series is set in Beaumont, South Carolina and features Jamie Swift and Maximillian Holt, who meet in the second "Full" book, Full Tilt.

 The Elsie Hawkins novels are stand alone romances with a supporting character Elsie Hawkins, who is a gun totin' retiree, with tight grey curls, who "doesn't take sass from no one."
 Elsie drives a 1957 powder blue Cadillac that never seems to sustain damage.
 In the Stephanie Plum series, Grandma Mazur and Stephanie drive Uncle Sandor's 1953 powder blue Buick, which has similar indestructibility.

 In 2004, Evanovich launched another series with Metro Girl.
 This book debuted at Number 2 on the New York Times Best Seller List.
 The heroine is Alexandra Barnaby, an auto mechanic.
 Her love interest is Sam Hooker, a hedonistic NASCAR driver.
 The "Motor" series is set in the southern U.S. states.
 Further books in the series include Motor Mouth and Troublemaker 1 & 2 (graphic novels).

-Evanovich collaborated with Stephen J. Cannell, noted T.V. writer and producer (A Team, Rockford Files, Baretta, 21 Jump Street), on a book entitled No Chance, which was to be the first book in a new series.
+Evanovich collaborated with Stephen J. Cannell, noted TV writer and producer (A Team, Rockford Files, Baretta, 21 Jump Street), on a book entitled No Chance, which was to be the first book in a new series.
 It was supposed to be released in October 2007.
 However, in July 2007, the book was canceled.
-Stephen J. Cannell died in 2010 of melanoma.
+Cannell died in 2010 of melanoma.

 Awards and honors

-Evanovich was selected for the inaugural 2021 Forbes 50 Over 50; made up of entrepreneurs, leaders, scientists and creators who are over the age of 50.

 Personal life

 During the week, Evanovich works eight or more hours per day.
 On weekends she generally works for an additional four hours each day.
 She generally creates a brief outline before beginning a new book, with one or two sentences about what will happen in each chapter.
 Upon the release of a new book, Evanovich regularly goes on book tours.
 Her book signings attracted thousands of people.
 Beginning with her third Stephanie Plum book, Three to Get Deadly, and ending with Smokin' Seventeen, all of the titles have been chosen from fan submissions.

-Evanovich lives in Hawaii & North Carolina with her husband, Pete, whom she married in 1964.
+Evanovich lives in Hawaii and North Carolina with her husband Pete, whom she married in 1964.
 Her husband, son, and daughter all work for her company, Evanovich Inc. Evanovich's niece by marriage is author Stephanie Evanovich.